Bedrock-OSS/bedrock-wiki/docs/guide/project-setup-android.md

 3. When asked for the name of the file, ensure that `.zip` is changed to `.mcaddon`.
 4. When your file manager finishes, it should be a `MCADDON` file with Minecraft as it's icon.
 Tapping on this file should launch Minecraft.

 If done correctly, Minecraft will display a banner for both packs.
 First is `Importing...`.
 After should be `Sucessfully imported "<your pack name>"`.
+You can also go to `Settings > Storage` if you don't see the import messages to verify your packs were imported.
+If you do not see either pack, check out our [troubleshooting guide](./troubleshooting).